-As of January 1, 2017, AB 801, the Success of Homeless Youth Act, adds "homeless youth" as an eligible group of students for a CCPG.
+The Success of Homeless Youth Act (AB 801) adds "homeless youth" as an eligible group of students for a CCPG.
 A "homeless youth" under this section is a student under 25 years of age, who has been verified at any time during the 24 months immediately preceding their application for admission as a homeless youth, as defined in the federal McKinney-Vento Homeless Assistance Act.